University of Illinois College of Medicine

 All students entering the University of Illinois College of Medicine (UICOM) at Chicago are required to have a laptop computer at the time of matriculation.
 There are not, however, requirements in terms of model, manufacturer or technical specifications.

 Please note that we will provide tech support service only to currently enrolled Medical, SPP, and PostBac students whose laptops meet the minimum recommendations listed below.

 These are the minimum and recommended hardware specifications for your laptop.
 In most cases newly or recently purchased laptops will meet or exceed the minimum specifications.
-The MINIMUM specs are what we feel will be the bare minimum configuration for your laptop.
-The RECOMMENDED specs are what we feel will be a more optimal configuration for your laptop.
+The recommended specs are what we feel will be a more optimal configuration for your laptop.
+The minimum specs are what we feel will be the bare minimum configuration for your laptop.
 Feel free to exceed the recommended list if you are able.
-You will be a student for the next four years and combining this need with our years of experience as a support office we have created these recommendations.
+You will be a student for the next four years (or more for MD/PhD students) and combining this need with our years of experience as a support office we have created these recommendations.